 In 1749, his dream became reality, when he met another Franciscan of his province who wished to become a missionary in the Americas.
 His name was Francisco Palou, who would accompany Fr Serra on many of his journeys and eventually become the author of his posthumous biography.
 Together with several other Franciscan missionaries, they sailed for the Americas.

-Despite the arduous overseas voyage, when Friar Junipero and his companions finally landed at Vera Cruz on the coast of Mexico, he decided to traveled on foot to Mexico City, while the others et off on horseback.
+Despite the arduous overseas voyage, when Friar Junípero and his companions finally landed at Vera Cruz on the coast of New Spain (today’s Mexico), he decided to traveled on foot to Mexico City, while the others et off on horseback.
 On that journey, Serra’s leg became swollen from an insect bite.
 This would physically hinder him for the rest of his life, especially in walking.

-When he arrived in Mexico City, he studied and prepared for missionary work at the College of San Fernando.
-Not long afterwards, Serra began missionary work with other Franciscan friars in Mexico’s Sierra Gorda Mountains, where he preached to the native populations and founded new missions in territories that had earlier been extremely hostile to the Christian faith.
+When he arrived in Mexico City, Serra studied and prepared for missionary work at the College of San Fernando, which was an important center for the training of Franciscan missionaries.
+Not long afterwards, he began missionary work with other Franciscan friars in Mexico’s Sierra Gorda Mountains, where he preached to the native populations and founded new missions in territories that had earlier been extremely hostile to the Christian faith.

-While in the Sierra Gorda, Serra earned the respect of his superiors and was named ‘Presidente’ of the missions of the region.
-He then returned to San Fernando College in 1758, where he once again took up the mantle of professor and taught philosophy for nine years until receiving another call to the missions, in what was considered at that time to be the farthest reaches of the world: Baja California.
+While in the Sierra Gorda, Serra earned the respect of his superiors and was named ‘Presidente’ of the Franciscan missions of the region.
+He then returned to San Fernando College in 1758, where he once again took up the mantle of professor and taught philosophy for nine years.
+Nevertheless, he was still restless, longing to return to the missions.
+After all, he had left his professor life in Spain precisely for that reason.
+Until one day he received another call to the missions, this time to was considered to be the farthest reaches of the world: California.

 In July of 1769 he joined an expedition to Alta (upper) California.
 He consecrated the first mission there on July 16 in what is today San Diego.

-During his time in Alta California, Serra oversaw the founding of nine missions:
+During his time in Alta California, Junípero Serra oversaw the founding of nine missions:

 He died at the San Carlos (Carmel) Mission, on August 28, 1784.
 His earthly remains are interred there.